jnhansen/esahub/README.md

 |:-------------|:-----------------------------------------------------------------------------------
 | `ls`         | Queries SciHub for archives matching the specified query parameters.
 Prints the total number of files and data size.
 | `get`        | Queries SciHub like `ls`, but then downloads the files.
-| `doctor`     | Checks local `.zip` archives for consistency, either by validating the zip format or by comparing to the MD5 checksum from SciHub.
+| `doctor`     | Checks local satellite products for consistency, either by validating the zip/NetCDF format or by comparing to the MD5 checksum from SciHub.
 Allows to either delete or repair broken files.

 ### Options